icebert04/icebert04.github.io/_posts/2018-1-30-don't-press-the-panic-button.md

 ![Panic Button](/images/Pandin Lake 2.jpg)

 What would you do if you are swimming in the middle of the ocean and you start to have muscle leg cramps?
 How will you react when people start to run out of the movie theater because of the fire?
-How can you stop a your car in a highway when you suddenly found out that you lost your brakes?
+Will you die screaming when you see a dead girl who hang herself underneath the tree?

 Panic happens to everyone especially when it is their first time to experience it.
 It cloudens the mind that prevent you from any logical thinking.
 It is a sudden sensation of fear that causes bad decision like mass stampede and even death.